 Whether you believe in Climate Change or not, there is little debate that large scale weather events have become more frequent and intense.
 We appear unprepared and in many cases unable to deal well with these events.
 In September 2017 alone tropical storms Harvey, Irma and Jose battered both the southern mainland US and devastated many Caribbean islands causing billions of dollars in damage.
 The storms have left many areas – BVI’s, US Virgin Islands, areas of Puerto Rico effectively flattened and parts of Texas/ Florida – with severe economic and personal disruption.
-The core infrastructure we all take for granted will take many months if not years to return to normal Basic capabilites to communicate, transport goods, distribute power and water, not to mention both residential and commercial buildings they serve are heavily impacted.
+The core infrastructure we all take for granted will take many months if not years to return to normal Basic capabilities to communicate, transport goods, distribute power and water, not to mention both residential and commercial buildings they serve are heavily impacted.
 We are much more vulnerable, less secure and far less resilient than perhaps we thought.

 “We are witnessing a fundamental shift in the assumptions used to build our 20th and 21st century infrastructure for energy, manufacturing, city planning, communication, transportation, supply chain/ distribution and more.”

-In the past, we led with the thinking (which for a long time held in fact) that scale and centralization would lead to greater efficiencies in production of goods, services and products.
+In the past, we led with the thinking (which for a long time held in fact) that scale and centralization would lead to greater efficiencies in the production of goods, services and products.
 We are now at a practical limit to that thinking.
 As a result, we need to embed different assumptions into Design-Thinking going forward.
 And… we need to incorporate these assumptions in a way which will do so with limited cost penalty to our daily lives.
 Fortunately, this is both possible and practical.
 Looking as a reference example, internet protocol was created not to enable chat rooms and social media, but as a way to fundamentally increase the resilience and security of communications by breaking data into smaller pieces, providing multiple paths for it to go from sender to recipient and dramatically reduce single points of failure in that network.
-This was driven by military and defense needs, but as we look at the future of our commercial infrastructure, this same thinking and design approac is valid.
+This was driven by military and defence needs, but as we look at the future of our commercial infrastructure, this same thinking and design approach is valid.
 And the role industries play may change greatly in the years to come.

 All About Sensing – the new world of intelligence around us…